 That’s not so, and quality training programs will identify simple and cost-effective accommodations within the existing kitchen, such as frying French fries in a fresh pan rather than a communal deep fryer.
 Following training, some restaurant chains have instituted efficient procedures from thorough cleaning, to color-coded utensils to indicate allergy and more – all in aid of keeping the allergic or gluten-free customer safe.

 Where restaurants can get into trouble is when the staff “think” they know how to handle allergies.
-“Many folks in the industry believe they already have solutions,” says Betsy Craig, CEO and founder of MenuTrinfo, whose AllerTrain certificate program is the gold standard for teaching food-service managers, chefs and employees about handling allergies.
+“Many folks in the industry believe they already have solutions,” says Betsy Craig, CEO and founder of MenuTrinfo.
+That company’s AllerTrain certificate program is the gold standard for teaching food-service managers, chefs and employees about handling allergies.
 Craig has brought training to thousands of restaurant personnel.
 However, when she engages with staff, it often becomes clear they don’t know as much as they thought.

 When she began allergy training in 2010, the main problem Craig noticed was that servers were confidently saying, for example, that pork ribs were safe for those with nut allergies.
 In fact back then, barbecue sauce widely sold for restaurant use contained tree nuts.
 Other assumptions she has seen include believing that high heat will destroy food allergens (it won’t) or that peanuts are nuts (they are legumes).